Integrative-Transcriptomics/OmicsTIDE/doc/TUTORIAL.md

 ## Explore subselection (2nd Level Analysis Tab)
 The current selection will appear as profile diagrams.
 Note, that if the analysis is based on the non-intersecting genes, one diagrams might be empty if no corresponding data was chosen.
 The genes in the subselection are shown on the top right in a **detailed selection table**.
 By **hovering** the single profiles, the corresponding genes are highlighted and marked with a tool tip.
 For more detailed information, a click on the currently hovered profile will open the corresponding entry on the **NCBI** home page.

 Finding the similarities within a given selection can be done e.g. by performing a **GO enrichment**.
-Here, the user has to select the species of the current analysis in the drop-down menu, representing all currently [supported genomes (Panther API)](http://pantherdb.org/services/oai/pantherdb/supportedgenomes).
+Here, the user has to select the species of the current analysis in the drop-down menu, representing all currently [supported genomes (Panther API)](http://pantherdb.org/services/oai/pantherdb/supportedgenomes). the selection of a given species with send a request and the resulting data of the request will be plotted in horizontal bar charts of the 10 most significant hits for the three main categories.
+Hovering the bar charts will give more detailed information on the given GO terms.

+The **data export** will allow the user to download a zip folder containing the two profile diagrams, the current selection in PTCF format and - if chosen - the results of the GO term enrichment ordered by the main category and by the significance of the hits.

 <p align="center">
   <img src="../images/Three.svg" />